octo-technology/OpenTezos/docs/michelson/instructions.md

 title: Instructions
 ---

-As seen previously, a Tezos smart contract defines a storage, entry points and the code.
+A Tezos smart contract defines a storage, entry points and the code.
 The code of a smart contract is a sequence of Michelson instructions.

-Since the Michelson language is in perpetual evolution, it is recommended to visit the [Michelson Reference page](https://tezos.gitlab.io/007/michelson.html)

 The main instructions are described in the next sections.